HTMLJake/feed-reader/README.md

 ## Usage

-To run the application download or clone this git repository and open the `index.html` file.
+To run the application download or clone this git repository and open the `index.html` file with a modern web browser or go [here](http://jperrydev.com/feed-reader/).